Stanley Fuller: Biography

 Stanley Charles Fuller (13 October 1907 – 3 January 1988), left, was a British sprinter who competed at the 1932 Summer Olympics.

 Shortly afterwards Fuller was selected to represent Great Britain at the 1932 Olympic Games in Los Angeles.
-He competed in the men's 100 metres, 200 metres and 4x100 meters relay.
+He competed in the men's 100 metres, 200 metres and 4x100 metres relay.

 He was known as 'Flying Fuller' and was reputed to be the first Norfolk man to represent Great Britain in the modern Olympic Games.

 He sustained an injury when he fell down a stairway on the ship Empress of Britain going to America for the 1932 Olympic Games and failed to show his true form in Los Angeles, eliminated in the heats of the 100 and in the second round of the 200.
 The ship was also taking Government participants to the 1932 Ottawa Conference including Prime Minister Stanley Baldwin.

 Fuller married Mary Lord (19 April 1912 - 1997) in Leicester, Leicestershire, in April 1936 when he was 28 years old.
 They settled at Gorleston-on-Sea in Norfolk, where Fuller was employed at J & H Bunn Ltd, agricultural merchants, based in Great Yarmouth.
 He became Chairman of the company upon the death of Wallace Bunn in 1964.
 They had one son, Michael John Fuller (b.
 05/07/1939), who joined the Bunn business in 1964 and eventually followed his father to be Chairman of the Company.